ttvmkos/r5r_tracker/README.md

 Drag and drop files into your R5Reloaded folder.
 For: Flowstate 4.1
 ______________________________________________________________

 !!
-NEW 3/14/2024 [PERFORMANCE REWRITE]
+NEW 3/14/2024 [PERFORMANCE inspired rewrite]

-- ## Redesigned entire tracker engine code, several redesigned back-end systems,optimizations, failsafes.
+- ## Redesigned tracker engine code
 - ## With it: New setting for r5rdev.config (see examples folder for template):

  -       "DELETE_ALL_LOGS": true,